HPCarey/trekkers/README.md

 ### **logo**
 * Logo was designed by this artist [ItalianLadyBug](https://pixabay.com/users/italianladybug-27190605/).
 * [This](https://pixabay.com/illustrations/hiking-mountain-adventure-travel-7459908/) is the source for the design I found on pixabay.
-* I used [Canva](https://www.canva.com/) to adjust the color to my linking and add the site name.
+* I used [Canva](https://www.canva.com/) to adjust the color to my liking and to add the site name.
-* Used as the favicon for the webpage as well as the navbar logo home link.
+* The logo was used as the favicon for the webpage as well as the navbar logo home link.

 ![logo](readme/large-logo.png)

 [Back to top](#contents)